MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/Assign-Licenses.md

 1. Welcome email: Three days after you assign licenses, your users will receive a welcome email from MyAnalytics.
 They will not receive this welcome email outside of their work week.
 If the third day after license assignment is a Saturday (which is outside of the work week of most users), the welcome email arrives on the following Monday.
 2. MyAnalytics personal dashboard: We do not recommend that users visit the dashboard until after they have received the welcome email.
 This is because their information is still being processed and some experiences will be missing from the dashboard.
-3. Weekly mail digest: After the user receives the welcome email, they will begin to receive a weekly email digest every Monday.
+3. Weekly email digest: After the user receives the welcome email, they will begin to receive a weekly email digest every Monday.
 <!-- [link to Welcome Email] -->